 Grantees will highlight and include success stories with their final Fiscal Status report at closeout of the contract.
-Highlights must also include a recommendation to DCED for a site visit by one of the following: the Center for Compliance, Monitoring and Training Director, a Regional DCED staff, the Deputy or Executive Deputy Secretary, the Secretary, and/or a member within the Governor's executive administration.
+Highlights must also include a recommendation to DCED for a site visit by one of the following: the Center for Community and Housing Development Director, a Regional DCED staff, the Deputy or Executive Deputy Secretary, the Secretary, and/or a member within the Governor's executive administration.
 These stories should illustrate how the ESG funded project had a positive impact in the community it serves.

-Additional federal program reports required by the Center for Compliance includes: quarterly, biennial, and annual reports.
+Additional federal program reports required by the Center for Community and Housing Development include: quarterly, biennial, and annual reports.
 A schedule of these reports will be sent to funded applicants.